Shalabyelectronics/MoviesWebApp_with_Flask/README.md

 Again we did the same steps with add route function but here we got the user review and update our review cell with the new data and commit it as well then again redirect the user to home page.

 ### Delete Movie
-To delete movie we will create a Delete button the link to `del_movie` route function that will allow us to delete the selected movie ase well the code will look like this:
+To delete movie we will create a Delete button the link to `del_movie` route function that will allow us to delete the selected movie as well the code will look like this:
 ```py
 @app.route("/delete_movie/<movie_id>")
 def del_movie(movie_id):